-Director, Marcia & Eugene Applebaum Surgical Learning Center
+Director of Operations, Marcia & Eugene Applebaum Simulation Learning Institute

-Diane Schuch-Miller is responsible for the daily operations of the Surgical Learning Center.
-She works directly with industry to coordinate events in the Surgical Learning Center that meet all compliance and safety requirements in addition to instructional requirements.
+Diane Schuch-Miller is responsible for the daily operations of the Applebaum Simulation Learning Institute.
+She works directly with industry to coordinate events in the Institute that meet all compliance and safety requirements in addition to instructional requirements.
 Diane uses her expertise in teaching and learning to develop curricula and programs.
-She monitors the instructional design process and established SLC processes.
+She monitors the instructional design process and established processes.
 She works directly with program directors and faculty to strengthen needs assessment information, instructional approaches, learner evaluation and program evaluation.
 As a result of discovering challenge areas, she recommends faculty development opportunities and provides feedback on existing faculty development materials.

 Clinical Simulation Educator

-Ron Streetman supports all education programs held in the SLC, in terms of appropriate set-ups, including appropriate and necessary instruments, equipment, disposables and/or props, as well as running the control room during a human patient simulation.
-In addition to this primary responsibility, Ron maintains equipment and is instrumental in orienting new faculty and learners to the Surgical Learning Center, its resources, navigating the storage spaces in order to find the most requested items.
+Ron Streetman supports all education programs held in the Applebaum Simulation Learning Institute, in terms of appropriate set-ups, including appropriate and necessary instruments, equipment, disposables and/or props, as well as running the control room during a human patient simulation.
+In addition to this primary responsibility, Ron maintains equipment and is instrumental in orienting new faculty and learners to the Institute, its resources, navigating the storage spaces in order to find the most requested items.
 Ron recommends faculty development topics based upon frequency of questions and is an active contributor to the development of the instructional materials.

 Simulation Program Coordinator